mundialis/grass-gis-helpers/How-to-create-a-GRASS-GIS-addon.md

 #### General steps

-- Decide whether it should be a single addon or **multi-module / toolbox**.
+- Decide whether it should be a single addon or __multi-module / toolbox__.
 Example for multi-module is here: [t.sentinel](https://github.com/mundialis/t.sentinel)

-- Check for **sensitive information**.
+- Check for __sensitive information__.
 If included, remove them and publish without git history (or rewrite if needed).

 #### License + Copyright

+- License is GPL3.
+If no LICENSE.md exists, create it later directly with GitHub (see section below).
+- Copyright: no single person (only as author), `mundialis -> mundialis GmbH & Co.
+KG`
+- Add license information to `*.py` file header:

 - License is GPL3.
 If no LICENSE.md exists, create it later directly with GitHub (see section below).
 - Copyright: no single person (only as author), `mundialis -> mundialis GmbH & Co.
 KG`